Connect with us

 Deliberate delays – Real estate conmen in Kenya have perfected the art of project delays.
 In many instances, rogue developers launch and hype mega projects without any funds for construction works.

-They wait until they attain a certain number of buyers in the initiation phase of the project so as to reach their funding goals.
-In most cases this takes a very long time to happen thereby inconveniencing buyers who take bank loans hoping to vacate rented homes within a specific timeline.
+They wait until they attain a certain number of buyers in the initiation phase of the project to reach their funding goals.
+In most cases, this takes a very long time to happen thereby inconveniencing buyers who take bank loans hoping to vacate rented homes within a specific timeline.

 In worse cases, the developers close down their companies and disappear with money pooled from investors who are left with mere purchase agreements to show and huge bank loans to clear.